In the 1750s and 1760s, there was a political slogan popular in America: “No taxation without representation.”

 Puerto Rico pays taxes to the United States, too.
 In 2011, Puerto Rico paid $3.3 billion in taxes to the U.S., about the same amount as Vermont.
+In 2016, the total was $3.6 billion.
 Sometimes Puerto Rico pays more than Vermont.

 Some of the kinds of taxes paid by the people of Puerto Rico:

 - import taxes

 Most people in Puerto Rico do not pay Federal income taxes.
 However, they do pay local income taxes, and in many cases these are higher than Federal income taxes would be.
 What’s more, nearly half of the people on the mainland do not pay income taxes.
 They may have to file, but tax credits and deductions mean that many people in the United States do not pay federal income taxes.

 So we can see that the people of Puerto Rico, as a group, pay taxes just as other U.S. citizens do.